Marathon swimming at the 2020 Summer Olympics – Men's 10 kilometre

-The men's marathon 10 kilometre event at the 2020 Summer Olympics was held on 5 August 2021 at the Odaiba Marine Park.
+The men's marathon swimming 10 kilometre event at the 2020 Summer Olympics was held on 5 August 2021 at the Odaiba Marine Park.
 It was the fourth appearance of the event, having first been held in 2008.

 Florian Wellbrock won the gold medal for Germany, with a final time of 1:48:33.7.
 This was 25.3 seconds ahead of silver medalist Kristóf Rasovszky of Hungary; Gregorio Paltrinieri of Italy took the bronze.
 2016 gold medalist Ferry Weertman of the Netherlands came seventh.

 It was all three of the medalists debut open water swim in the Olympics, though all three had previously met the 1500 m pool event at the 2016 Rio Olympics.

 Race

 Wellbrock broke away from the rest of the field from the start, and led at every checkpoint.
 This was the first time anybody had won the men's 10 kilometer event at the Olympics by breaking away at the start and holding the lead until the finish.

 Wellbrock's victory margin of 25.3 seconds was the largest victory margin ever seen in the event's history at the Olympics, with the second largest margin of victory being held by Sharon van Rouwendaal who finished 17.4 seconds ahead of second place at the 2016 women's 10 kilometer race.